schwallergroup/saturn/experimental_reproduction/README.md

 **NOTE**: Reproducing this experiment requires `DockStream` to perform `AutoDock Vina` docking.
 It can be found here: https://github.com/MolecularAI/DockStream.
 Clone the repository and install the conda environment using the `environment.yml` AutoDock Vina can be downloaded here: https://vina.scripps.edu/downloads/.
 The experiments were run on a Linux machine so the autodock_vina_1_1_2_linux_x86.tgz file was downloaded.

 Docking was performed against 3 targets: `6cm4`, `3kc3`, `1eve`.
 The docking grid files and configuration `JSONs` (the actual Saturn `JSON` and the docking `JSON`) are provided in each corresponding sub-folder.
 The prepared files make the assumption that docking will be parallelized on 16 CPU cores.
-Since the batch size is 16, going beyond 16 cores will not yield benefit and 16 cores *may* also not be optimal due to the overhead of parallelizing.
+Since the batch size is 16, going beyond 16 cores will yield benefit and 16 cores *may* also not be optimal due to the overhead of parallelizing.
 To parallelize over fewer CPU cores, change the `number_cores` parameter in the docking `JSON`.

 Part 3: Benchmarking Saturn